ndrplz/self-driving-car/project_8_kidnapped_vehicle/README.md

 2. y position
 3. landmark id

+### All other data the simulator provides, such as observations and controls.

 > * Map data provided by 3D Mapping Solutions GmbH.

-#### Control Data
-`control_data.txt` contains rows of control data.
-Each row corresponds to the control data for the corresponding time step.
-The two columns represent
-1. vehicle speed (in meters per second)
-2. vehicle yaw rate (in radians per second)

-#### Observation Data
-The `observation` directory includes around 2000 files.
-Each file is numbered according to the timestep in which that observation takes place.

-These files contain observation data for all "observable" landmarks.
-Here observable means the landmark is sufficiently close to the vehicle.
-Each row in these files corresponds to a single landmark.
-The two columns represent:
-1. x distance to the landmark in meters (right is positive) RELATIVE TO THE VEHICLE.
-2. y distance to the landmark in meters (forward is positive) RELATIVE TO THE VEHICLE.

-> **NOTE**
-> The vehicle's coordinate system is NOT the map coordinate system.
-Your
-> code will have to handle this transformation.

 ## Success Criteria
-If your particle filter passes the current grading code (you can make sure you have the current version at any time by doing a `git pull`), then you should pass!
+If your particle filter passes the current grading code in the simulator (you can make sure you have the current version at any time by doing a `git pull`), then you should pass!

-The two things the grading code is looking for are:
+The things the grading code is looking for are:

-1. **Accuracy**: your particle filter should localize vehicle position and yaw to within the values specified in the parameters `max_translation_error` (maximum allowed error in x or y) and `max_yaw_error` in `src/main.cpp`.
+1. **Accuracy**: your particle filter should localize vehicle position and yaw to within the values specified in the parameters `max_translation_error` and `max_yaw_error` in `src/main.cpp`.

-2. **Performance**: your particle filter should complete execution within the time specified by `max_runtime` in `src/main.cpp`.
+2. **Performance**: your particle filter should complete execution within the time of 100 seconds.